hyperledger/fabric/docs/source/ledger/ledger.md

 use [smart contracts](../smartcontract/smartcontract.html), and how to [develop applications](../developapps/developing_applications.html).

-You'll also notice that a state has an version number, and in the diagram above, states CAR1 and CAR2 are at their starting versions, 0.
+You'll also notice that a state has a version number, and in the diagram above, states CAR1 and CAR2 are at their starting versions, 0.
 The version number for internal use by Hyperledger Fabric, and is incremented every time the state changes.
 The version is checked whenever the state is updated to make sure the